-The appeal fee for UIM Superlicence holder is $2000 \in$.
-In addition the driver has to pay $3000 \in$ to the UIM for possible costs of the ICA (meetings, telephone, fax, laboratory, experts or other costs of the appeal procedure).
+For titled international championship series or for events which require a UIM Superlicence, the appeal fee is 2000€.
+In addition the driver has to pay 3000 € to the UIM for possible costs of the ICA (meetings, telephone, fax, laboratory, experts or other costs of the appeal procedure).

-The appeal fee for a single championship/invitation race for not a UIM Superlicence holder is 1000 €, in addition the driver has to pay 1000 €, to the UIM for possible costs of the ICA.
+The appeal fee for single event UIM Championships is 1000 €, in addition the driver has to pay 1000 €, to the UIM for possible costs of the ICA.